stpettersens/startt/README.markdown

 ## startt
-Simple wrapper around starting a process in new window for Node.js.
+> :heavy_dollar_sign: Simple wrapper around starting a process in new window for Node.js.

 ##### Install: